RickCogley/RCC-Hugo2015/content/post/20160221-establishing-a-personal-password-policy.md

 * use a yubikey to hold master in slot 2
 * known one, plus what7s in yubikey
 * don't send passwords in plaintext - use passlok
+* an aside to system devs - allow unicode in your passwords for pete's sake
+* use subaddressing me+whatever@gmail.com

 One thing is clear: "good security is inversely proportional to convenience and speed."
 If you start using a different password for every system, sure: it drives home for you that security is a bit of a pain.
 You have to memorize and maintain all those passwords.
 I think the benefit of doing so, though, outweighs the disadvantage.
 If every password is different, even if your _username_ is the same for each, it is harder for the bad guys to get access if a single system is hacked, because they cannot piggyback.
 Surely, even _one_ system being hacked could be a disaster, right?